nhivp/msp430-gcc/docs/_posts/2018-07-19-compilation-process.md

 }
 ```

 After passing the preprocessor stage, the compiler will compile the source code (blink.i) into objects file (blink.o).
+The object file contains the compiled source code – opcodes and data sections.
+Note that the object file only contains the sections for static variables.
+At this stage, section locations are not fixed.

 ```shell
 $ msp430-gcc -c blink.i -o blink.o